This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

 The threat of a dividend cut explains much of Vodafone’s share price decline of the last 6-8 months.
 Organic revenue growth continues to slow while spending (and borrowing) for acquisitions and 5G rises.
 Not a good recipe; higher spending and lower profits, means less cash for dividends.

 To those attracted to high dividend yields (what analysts expect in terms of annual dividends from a company relative to its current share price) Vodafone has been difficult to ignore.
-10% return?
+A 10% return?
 Not to be sneezed at.
 However, the dividend yield was high and rising only because the share price was falling.
 Not because the forecast dividend was rising.

 Expectations for a dividend pause to save money were rife.
 Or a significant reduction at the very least.
 It culminated this weekend with a Times article which fanned the fires of fear before today’s full year results.
 And rightly so.
 The results were OK; revenues a shade below consensus; profits at the lower end; guidance is for low single digit profits growth and flat free cash flow.